Gardening in Tucson

 Use Raised Garden Beds or Large Containers

 Having a raised garden bed provides better moisture control.
 The soil and roots of growing plants will not get waterlogged during heavy rains.
 Complaints that raised garden beds overheat in the southwest can be addressed by providing afternoon shade to the garden and sides of the raised bed.
-Raised beds also make it easier to leach excess salts out of Arizona soil through rain and watering.
+Raised beds also make it easier to leach excess salts out of soil in the southwest desert through rain and watering.

 A seven- to ten-gallon container can also be used, providing it is white or always shaded so the roots are not overheated.
 Drill four holes at the bottom of the sides for drainage unless there is a bottom hole raised off the ground.
 Do not use a saucer for the container unless it is placed upside-down or does not hold water.